Streets of Love: Overview

 "Streets of Love", a power ballad with a spare, guitar-based arrangement and falsetto chorus, received the main marketing push, though it failed to become a major hit in the US.
 By contrast, it went to number one in Spain, the top 10 in Argentina, Belgium, Denmark, Finland, the Netherlands, and Sweden, and the top 20 in Germany, Greece, Italy, and Norway.
 It was also a top 20 hit in the UK (where it was released as a double A-side with "Rough Justice"), reaching number 15 in the UK Singles Chart, some 42 years after their first UK hit "Come On".

 "Streets of Love" is one of the few Rolling Stones songs licensed for use in advertising (See "Start Me Up", "You Can't Always Get What You Want", "She's a Rainbow").
 It is heard in a television commercial for mobile telephony provider Vodafone Italy, in which the company's spokes-model Megan Gale also appears.
-The video for this song was shot at Zaphod Beeblebrox, a nightclub in Ottawa, Ontario and Canadian actor Tan Arcade was cast and featured in the video.
+The video for this song was shot at Zaphod Beeblebrox, a nightclub in Ottawa, Ontario, that no longer operates.
+Canadian actor Tan Arcade was cast and featured in the video.

 It was debuted live on 11 July 2006 in San Siro, Milan, Italy.
+The song was played occasionally on the A Bigger Bang tour, mainly in 2006.
+The song was also played once on the 14 On Fire tour, featuring former guitarist Mick Taylor.